 by Camilla H. Fox/ Project Coyote

-Resilience is perhaps the defining feature of the coyote—the trait that has enabled this highly adaptable and sometimes elusive canid to survive and thrive in diverse ecosystems across North America, from forests and grasslands to suburban enclaves and city parks.
-Resilience is also the coyote’s most generous gift—the species’ presence supports ecosystem balance and well-being, …
+Resilience is perhaps the defining feature of the coyote—the trait that has enabled this highly adaptable and sometimes elusive canid to survive and thrive in diverse ecosystems across North America, …

 -